josephgeo259/project-2/readme.md

 w3schools
 mdn
 stackoverflow
-# Versions 2
+# Versions 2:
 I want to bulid a landing page and home button.
 I want players to show and have there own page and to delete them and create them.

-# Problems
+# Problems:
 Took to much time on crud on Gms.
-Routes arent fully rested.
+Names for routes weren't individualized.
+Time to ask for help.
+Ask classmates if the have the same issues.